ClassPass: History

-In August 2017, the company announced its expansion to New Orleans, Pittsburgh, San Antonio, Cincinnati, Calgary, Honolulu, Indianapolis, Milwaukee, Riverside, California, and Salt Lake City.
+The company was founded by Payal Kadakia and Sanjiv Sanghavi as Classivity in 2010.
+In 2012, the company launched Passport, allowing users to try one fitness class at a new studio.
+The company expanded its product to a subscription.
+The company brought on Mary Biggins to help build the new company, and ClassPass was developed in June 2013.
+In January 2014, Classtivity was rebranded as ClassPass.

-In 2017, the company was ranked #2 on the Deloitte Fast 500 North America list.
+Sanghavi left in January 2014.
+The same year, ClassPass acquired FitMob.
+An earlier version of the company's product was intended to sell a better registration system to fitness studios but this did not receive much interest.

-In March 2018, ClassPass launched live-streamed fitness classes for $15 per month.
+In March 2017, Payal Kadakia swapped roles with Fritz Lanman, with Lanman becoming CEO and Kadakia becoming Executive Chairman.
+In August 2017, the company announced an expansion to New Orleans, Pittsburgh, San Antonio, Cincinnati, Calgary, Honolulu, Indianapolis, Milwaukee, Riverside, California, and Salt Lake City.
+In March 2018, ClassPass began offering live-streamed fitness classes.

-In October 2018, ClassPass was launched in Thailand.
+In January 2019, ClassPass acquired Guavapass.
+Later that year, in October, Classpass acquired Swedish competitor Fitness Collection.
+Chilean-based MuvPass and ClickyPass, based in Argentina, were acquired in early 2020.

-In January 2019, Classpass acquired Guavapass.
+ClassPass was acquired by Mindbody Inc in 2021.

-In April 2020, during the COVID-19 pandemic, the company laid off 53% of its 700 employees.
+In 2024, the company added food and beverage partners, allowing users to spend credits at participating cafes.

 Financing

 ClassPass received seed funding of $2 million in March 2014, then attracted $12 million in Series A round funding from entrepreneur Fritz Lanman in September 2014.
 In 2015, it received $40 million of Series B funding from General Catalyst and Thrive Capital.
 The company was valued as over $200 million.
 Classpass received an additional $30 million of funding in November 2015 led by Google Ventures.
 ClassPass announced a $70 million Series C led by Temasek Holdings in May 2017 that valued the company at $470 million.
 In July 2018, it raised US$85M in financing led by Temasek to expand into Asia.
 In January 2020, it raised $285 million in funding at a $1 billion valuation.
 In October 2021, the company was acquired by Mindbody Inc.